JoshWiggs/JoshWiggs.github.io/_teaching/2020_summer_intern.md

 * Determining the computational efficiency of the model; e.g., how do the various 'settings' in the model (e.g., resolution) affect run-time and efficiency.

 The intern will be responsible for setting up and running the model, analysing and critically-interpreting the results.

-### Opportunities for Skills Development

-The intern will develop skills in programming skills in Python (and possibly also C++), high performance computing and data analysis.
-Specific knowledge will be developed in space plasma physics and in cutting-edge computational simulations.